 - a.
-The horse will be scored 10 points for control, position, and correctness. - The horse will be scored 10 points for degree of difficulty, amount of work done
+The horse will be scored 1-10 points for control, position, correctness, and initiative. - b.
+The horse will be scored 1-10 points for degree of difficulty and amount of work done.

-- + Expression by the horse and making moves with little rider assistance. - Holding and controlling the cow - + Amount of work done and the degree of difficulty of the work a.
-Eye Appeal:
+- + Expression by the horse and making moves with little rider assistance. - + Holding and controlling the cow. - + Amount of work done and the degree of difficulty of the work done. - + Horse forces cow to turn.

-- Missing the cow badly on turns
+- Missing cow badly on turns.

-- Horse having to be handled excessively
+- Horse having to be handled excessively.

 - Letting cow escape